This blog post was originally posted on December 12, 2018 and was updated on December 4, 2019.

 Take a delicious day trip to Getaria to try txakoli

 Cider isn’t the only thing flowing freely in San Sebastian in January.
 Our other favorite local drink, txakoli wine, is also at its freshest in the first month of the new year.
-The best txakoli in the region comes from Getaria, just about half an hour west of the city and one of the most charming traditional Basque villages for a day trip.
+The best txakoli in the region comes from Getaria, just about half an hour west of the city and one of the most charming traditional Basque villages for a day trip from San Sebastian.

 Discover your next favorite music documentary

 San Sebastian is an underrated film lover’s paradise.
 Yes, we have our own international film festival in September and even a special horror and fantasy edition the next month, but that’s not all.
 Music and film buffs visiting San Sebastian in January should save the date for the Dock of the Bay music documentary film festival.